Learning who you’re going to live with and where can be one of the most exciting parts of getting ready to come to

 If you are seeking to be added to a wait list for a specific room type within your building you will also need to see your Residence Life Coordinator to be added to this wait list.
 Wait list will start the third week of the semester as well.

 If a resident’s roommate leaves during the course of the year, residents have a few different options.

 - You may ask someone from your floor/house or building to move in with you, or you may choose to move in with someone elsewhere on your floor/house or building.
 If you wish to know who else may be in a similar situation, please visit University Housing, Monday through Friday, between 7:45am and 4:30pm as we have a list of everyone who is alone in a double room.

 - Depending on occupancy rates throughout University Housing, the department (at its discretion) may contact you about a buyout.
-If you are offered a buyout, you could choose to buyout your room and pay the buyout rate, essentially turning it into a very large single bedroom (still with the furniture for two people).
+If you are offered a buyout, you could choose to buyout the vacant half of your room and pay the buyout rate, essentially turning it into a very large single bedroom (still with the furniture for two people).
 This buyout would be for the remainder of the contract period.
 You can do this by notifying firstname.lastname@example.org.

 - You may decide that you do not prefer either of the above options.
 If this is the case, you may choose to stay in your present room, where you have no roommate, and continue paying your current room rate.
 However, if you choose this option, please be aware that if a new student moves into the building, your room may be one of the first rooms assigned.
 If you choose this option, you must live in your room on only one half of the room – leaving the other half open at all times for your potential new roommate.
 Every attempt will be made to notify you in advance that someone is moving into your room; however, it is possible that someone will move in without your knowledge.